-- Always keep this form with you.
-You may want to fold it and keep it in your wallet along with your driver’s license so it will be available in case of an emergency.
+- ALWAYS KEEP THIS FORM WITH YOU.
+You may want to fold it and keep it in your wallet along with your driver’s license.
+Then it will be available in case of an emergency.

-- Include all of the medicines you are taking and list all of your drug allergies.
+- Write down all of the medicines you are taking and list all of your drug allergies.

-- Bring this form to all doctor appointments, tests and hospital visits.
+- Take this form to ALL doctor visits, when you go for tests and ALL hospital visits.

-- Record all changes made to your medicines.
+- WRITE DOWN ALL CHANGES MADE TO YOUR MEDICINES on this form.
 If you stop taking a certain medicine, draw a line through it and write the date it was stopped.
-If help is needed, ask your doctor, durse, pharmacist or family member to help you to keep it up-to-date.
+If help is needed, ask your Doctor, Nurse, Pharmacist, or family member to help you to keep it up-to-date.

 - Write down the name of the doctor who told you to take the medicine(s).
 You may also write down why you are taking the medicine (Examples: high blood pressure, high blood sugar, high cholesterol).